What does it mean to view inspections by questions and responses in Analytics?

 In the chart builder, configure the chart as follows:

-Inspections from the upper-right of the page.
+Data type: Select Inspections from the upper-right of the page.

 Metric: Select Responses from the dropdown.

-Attribute: Response set value is set as the default.
+Attribute: Response set valueis set as the default.

 Click Select a response set and select the response set you want to use.